 Booking Your Helicopter Grand Canyon Tour

 There are all kinds of Grand Canyon tour packages from Las Vegas available through GetYourGuide, so I’m sure you can find one that is right for you.
 We were looking for something romantic so we chose a helicopter tour with Champagne picnic.
 If you are looking for something more adventurous, maybe try a helicopter tour of the Grand Canyon that includes white-water rafting.
+I would just make sure that you choose a Grand Canyon helicopter tour with a landing so that you get the chance to walk around and see the canyon from the floor.
 If you are on a tight budget, you could do a Grand Canyon bus tour instead.
 Click here to view the options, prices, and availability.

 More Things to do at the Grand Canyon